HOW TO CARE FOR CASHMERE

-We take care in the production of our iconic cashmere knitwear, to give our customers beautiful, luxury products that can last for more than a lifetime.
-With a little bit of love and care, you can enhance the life span of your Johnstons of Elgin cashmere, and it's easier than you might think.
+We take care creating our iconic Cashmere knitwear, so our customers can enjoy beautiful, luxurious products that last for more than a lifetime.
+With a little bit of love and care, you can safeguard the life span of your Johnstons of Elgin Cashmere, and it's easier than you might imagine.

-Some of the questions we are most often asked include 'How do I wash cashmere?', 'Can I machine wash cashmere?' and 'How do you store cashmere?'.
-Our fibre experts have put together their Cashmere Care secrets to make laundering your luxury knitwear a little less daunting.
+Our customers often ask us: 'How do I wash cashmere?', 'Can I machine wash cashmere?' and 'How do you store cashmere?'.
+Our fibre experts have collated their Cashmere Care secrets to make laundering your luxury knitwear as straight forward as possible.

-Follow these simple steps to ensure you care for your cashmere products and they last a lifetime.
+Follow these simple steps to care for your Cashmere products, and they will last a lifetime.

-After wearing your cashmere for the first few times, you may find small balls of fibre or 'pills' forming on the surface.
+After wearing your Cashmere for the first few times, you may find small balls of fibre or 'pills' forming on the surface.
 These pills are the result of loose fibres tangling together as areas of your garment rub during wear.
-Our DePilling Comb can be used to remove them, or you can gently remove them by hand.
-Your cashmere will feel even softer as a result.
+Use our DePilling Comb to remove them, or gently detach them by hand.
+Your Cashmere will feel even softer as a result.

-- Hand-wash in lukewarm water (35°), using Johnstons of Elgin Cashmere Shampoo or a similar mild detergent.
+- Hand-wash the item in lukewarm water (35°), using Johnstons of Elgin Cashmere Shampoo or a similar mild detergent.

 - Squeeze the suds gently through the fabric without rubbing, wringing or stretching the garment, then rinse thoroughly in water of the same temperature.